stringer87/ClientReviews/_PRESS-RELEASE.md

-## An Application to help workers review clients they have provided services for
+## An Application to help workers review clients they have provided services to